 Our final stop in New Zealand is Auckland.
 This city offers a remarkable range of scenery, where everyone lives within half an hour of beautiful beaches, hiking trails and enchanting islands.
 It’s a great environment to rest, study and recalibrate before heading across the Pacific Ocean to begin Term Four.

 From the rainforests of Costa Rica to the breath-taking vistas of Peru, South and Central America will captivate your imagination and challenge your perceptions.
 During Term Four of Global High School, you’ll experience new heights, new foods, new languages, and new friends.

 Travel through the Sacred Valley to the breathtaking site of Machu Picchu, hike amid a cloud forest and stone cliffs, and explore the history of Incan civilization.
 In the lively city of Cusco in the southern Andes, become acquainted with the area’s culture and history.
-A startling contrast of bustling lively markets within an ancient city, Cusco was the capital of the Inca Empire and reflects its rich history with illuminating museums, striking architecture, and Inca ruins.
+Cusco was the capital of the Inca Empire, and reflects its rich history with illuminating museums, striking architecture, and Inca ruins.
 Immerse yourself and take it all in before final exams and a celebration of your unforgettable year abroad with a farewell banquet.

 Group flights are on a request basis.
 Please contact Admissions at 1-866-960-3552.

 Groups are required to meet at the airport 3 hours prior to departure.

 |Monday, August 27, 2018||Air Canada flight 856||Depart Toronto 6:35 pm||Arrive London, Heathrow 6:30 am, August 28

 |Friday, December 7, 2018||Cathay Pacific flight 750||Depart Bangkok 11:40 am||Arrive Hong Kong 3:30 pm